-The successful completion of all the requirements for both majors.
-If there are required courses that are common to both majors, it is permissible for these courses to be used to fill both major requirements.
-The successful completion of two separate internships.\
+- The successful completion of all the requirements for both majors.
+If there are required courses that are common to both majors, it is permissible for these courses to be used to fill both major requirements. - The successful completion of two separate internships.\

 \The only exception to this rule is in the case of the Biblical Studies major which requires the internship to be done in conjunction with a minor.
-If a student wants to do a double major involving Biblical Studies, they will be required to do an extended internship (8 hours rather than 4 hours) that involves significant work in the areas of both majors.
-The student has the option of doing the 8 credit internship in one location or two separate 4 credit internships.
-The requirement of lengthening an internship does not apply if the student is already doing the extended Intercultural Studies or Youth Work internship as long as the internship has an appropriate focus in Biblical Studies.
+If a student wants to do a double major involving Biblical Studies, they will be required to do an extended internship (6 hours rather than 3 hours) that involves significant work in the areas of both majors.
+The student has the option of doing the 6 credit internship in one location or two separate 3 credit internships.
+The requirement of lengthening an internship does not apply if the student is already doing the extended Church Ministry internship as long as the internship has an appropriate focus in Biblical Studies.